2018 | Doctor of Philosophy (by Publication) - Deakin University, Australia

 2000 | Bachelor of Design Studies - University of Adelaide (L.Arch, Arch., Env.
 Studies)

-Dr Joshua Zeunert is a Registered Landscape Architect and Senior Scientia Lecturer at UNSW in Australia.
-He has over 14 years of academic experience, previously holding positions of Lecturer at Deakin University (2015-18), Writtle School of Design, U.K. (2012-15) and the University of Adelaide (2010-12).
+Dr Joshua Zeunert is a Scientia Associate Professor and Registered Landscape Architect at UNSW in Australia.
+He has over 15 years of academic experience, previously holding positions of Lecturer at Deakin University (2015-18), Writtle School of Design, U.K. (2012-15) and the University of Adelaide (2010-12).
 He was also a casual academic at the University of New South Wales (2007-09) and University of South Australia (2010).
-Academic expertise encompasses scholarly and design research and program management, with extensive teaching spanning 49 unique subject units and a breadth of programs including landscape architecture, architecture, urban design, planning, architecture and garden design.
+Academic expertise encompasses scholarly and design research and program management, with extensive teaching spanning over 45 unique subject units and thirteen academic programs including landscape architecture, architecture, urban design, planning, architecture and garden design.
 Research includes three award-winning books, Landscape Architecture and Environmental Sustainability (2017), the Routledge Handbook of Landscape and Food (2018), in addition to book chapters, journal articles and a range of other non-traditional outputs and advocacy.
 Josh became the first Australian landscape architect to receive a prestigious Australian Research Council (ARC) ‘DECRA’ scholarship (2020-23), and the first landscape architect at UNSW into its Scientia Program (2020-24).

 Zeunert possesses a practice background with internationally award-winning design offices, including Taylor Cullity Lethlean (Adelaide/Melbourne, 2010-12), McGregor Coxall (Sydney, 2006-09) and Peter Stutchbury Architecture (2005).
 He specialises in integrating environmental design, research and strategy into project visions and spatial design practice, possessing experience in shifting project scales from regional planning, strategy and design, to civic and urban design, as well as detailed design and documentation.
 He was integral in a range of significant international, national and state award-winning projects and lead-consultant roles including Ballast Point Park; Green Square Town Centre Public Domain; Victoria Square/Tarntanyangga; Bowden Urban Village; Adelaide Riverbank; National Gallery Australia; Mildura Waterfront; Melbourne Metro Tunnel Project; and competition-winning entries.